10 Tips to Support People With Vision Loss & Dementia

 - Neglecting physical fitness

-A person with dementia experiences massive disruptions in their life.
+- A person with dementia experiences massive disruptions in their life.

 Most dementia-related diseases change every aspect of someone’s day-to-day existence.
 Visual impairment compounds these problems and makes it more difficult to treat and manage both issues.

-What Causes Dementia-Induced Vision Loss?
+What Causes Dementia-induced Vision Loss?

+There are many causes of vision impairment and loss, one of the causes is age-related macular degeneration.
 However, people with dementia have a heightened risk of vision loss.

-Dementia affects the part of the brain responsible for managing visual input.
-Their eyes are otherwise healthy, but the message sent from the eye is misinterpreted by the unhealthy brain.
+There are also changes in vision that are related to dementia but not directly to eye health.
+For example, dementia affects the part of the brain responsible for managing visual input.
+Although their eyes may be healthy, the message sent from the eye is misinterpreted by the unhealthy brain.

 - Inability to recognize color differences